 Step 6 – Meat Replacements

-We all know that fake meats are now on the market en masse for vegans to experience the taste of meat without the reality.
-However, as a vegan athlete, you should only have these foods once in a while, as these fake meats have high levels of sodium and sugar.
-Straying from your normal vegan diet of fruits, vegetables, seeds, and whole grains can cause deficiencies in your protein, mineral, and vitamin levels.
+We all know that fake meats are freely available for vegans to experience the taste of meat, but without the cruelty.
+However, as a vegan athlete, you should only have these foods once in a while, as these fake meats are notorious for containing high levels of sodium and sugar.
+Straying from your normal vegan diet of fruits, vegetables, seeds, and whole grains can cause deficiencies in your protein, mineral and vitamin levels.
+You’ll notice a fast decline in your general sense of wellbeing as well.

 Step 7 – Labels

-Always check the labels to ensure that food products fit in with your vegan athlete regime.
+Always check food labels to ensure that potential food products fit in with your vegan athlete regime.
+If you are tracking macros using MyFitnessPal or a similar app, you’ll want to be absolutely certain of what everything you put in your mouth.